shuque/danetls/README.md

 protocol should be used (currently there is STARTTLS support for SMTP and XMPP only - the two most widely deployed DANE STARTTLS applications).

-There are two versions of this program. "danetls", which uses libdns to perform the DNS queries, and "danetls-getdns", which uses the getdns library instead.
+There are two versions of this program. "danetls", which uses ldns to perform the DNS queries, and "danetls-getdns", which uses the getdns library instead.
 The ldns version assumes the use of validating DNS resolver to which we have a trusted connection, and checks the